 Before applying for a licence

-Before applying for a licence, please refer to the respective agency’s website for the licence details such as licenser agency specific guidelines, licence validity period and eligibility criteria.
-You will also need to get ready your company’s UEN, Business Profile and supporting documents (if any).
+Before applying for a license, please refer to the respective agency’s website for the license details such as licenser agency-specific guidelines, licence validity period and eligibility criteria.
+Please do get ready your company’s UEN, Business Profile and supporting documents (if any).

 How to apply for a licence?

-Once you have decided on the licence most applicable for your company, visit this website to complete your application for the licence(s) by using your SingPass.
-For foreigner without SingPass, you may request for a user account. https://licence1.business.gov.sg/web/frontier/home
+Once you have decided on the licence that is the most appropriate to your company, please visit LicenseOne to apply for the licence(s) by using your SingPass.
+Foreigners with no SingPass may contact LicenseOne to request for a user account.

 For any enquiries

-Please contact the LicenceOne hotline number: 67741430, visit https://licence1.business.gov.sg/web/frontier/help/download-user-guide for a step by step guide or email Licence One at email@example.com.
+Please contact the LicenceOne hotline number: 67741430, visit License One website for a step by step guide.